Readri205/MS2_Project/README.md

       * Note that as the World Bank Database does not show any Land Size data for [Sudan](https://en.wikipedia.org/wiki/Sudan) and [South Sudan](https://en.wikipedia.org/wiki/South_Sudan), the values have been sourced from Wikipideia, and adjusted for Africa and the World Land Size Totals.
       ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/informationbox10025.jpg "INFO Box")
     * Map
-      * The Africa Map is constructed using the **africa.js** file which uses the [Leaflet](https://leafletjs.com/) library, based on [Mapbox](https://www.mapbox.com/) maps with [OpenStreetMap](https://www.openstreetmap.org) tile data Map providers .
+      * The Africa Map is constructed using the **africaMap.js** file which uses the [Leaflet](https://leafletjs.com/) library, based on [Mapbox](https://www.mapbox.com/) Map imagery and[OpenStreetMap](https://www.openstreetmap.org) data providers.
 The Latitude and Longitude is centred on XXXX, to ensure that the Africa Map is centred in the Map Box.
       ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/africamap10025.jpg "AFRICA Map")
     * Line Graphs and Pie Charts
       * The graphs and charts use the [Chartsjs](https://www.chartjs.org/) javascript library.